jprayner/piconet/README.md

 * The board currently only exists in prototype form.
 A circuit diagram is available [here](https://github.com/jprayner/piconet/tree/main/board).
 It is hoped that a prebuilt board will be available soon.
 * At the moment, a (wired) USB connection is required between the Pico on the Piconet board and the host machine.
 In the future, this may be extended to allow your machine to connect to a Pico W over a WiFi network.
 * The only driver available today is based on Node.js.
-Contributions of drivers based on other languages are welcome.
-Please get in touch if you are interested in writing one (Python, Golang etc.)!
+Contributions of drivers based on other languages are welcome (Python, Golang etc).
+Please get in touch if you are interested in writing one!
+See protocol documentation under the [board subdirectory](https://github.com/jprayner/piconet/tree/main/board).

 ## Getting started